-'Images of India' is a small display of visually stunning material from the South Asia collections at the National Library of Scotland.
+'Images of India' was a small display of visually stunning material from the South Asia collections at the National Library of Scotland.
 From 6 July to 20 August.

 Enter the visual world of pre-Partition India as it has been seen over the centuries by both Indians and Scots.

 Through the eyes of different religious faiths, through the imagination of artists and through camera lenses, we view scenery, buildings, inhabitants and customs in India, Pakistan and Bangladesh.
 Here are a few examples:

 Created to commemorate the 70th anniversary of Indian independence, this treasures display is also our contribution to the UK-India Year of Culture.

 Visitors get a flavour of the Indian sub-continent — from Gujarat in the west to Kolkata in the east, and from art of the early Mughal Empire to letters and books produced as part of the British Raj.

 Some of the exhibits reflect the Scottish encounter with India.

 This includes works produced by Indians brought back by Scots returning from service in India, and some of the early published illustrations produced by Scots who lived there.

 Highlights of 'Images of India' included: